mk-fg/mpy-mhz19-co2-eink-logger/README.md

-Micropython MH-Z19x CO2 eInk Logger
+Micropython MH-Z19x CO2 EInk Logger
 ===================================

-Work-in-progress project to put together a CO2 sensor device with timestamped log of its measurements on a persistent eInk screen (or ePaper one actually).
+Work-in-progress project to put together a CO2 sensor device with timestamped log of its measurements on a persistent EInk screen (or ePaper one actually).

 Components involved: